doitintl/docops/README.md

-# GitBook API Python Client
+# DoiT GitBook Client

 This project is still being developed and has no functionality at the moment.

 ## Install

-The GitBook API Python Client has not yet been published to the Python Package Index (PyPI), so if you wish to install it, you must [do so manually](CONTRIBUTING.md).
+The *DoiT GitBook Client* has not yet been published to the *Python Package Index* (PyPI), so if you wish to install it, you must [do so manually](CONTRIBUTING.md).

 After installation, you will be able to:

-- Import the `gbc` Python client library
+- Import the `dgbc` Python client library
-- Run the `gbc` CLI tool
+- Run the `dgbc` CLI tool

 ## Configure your API token